-1.1.
-Failure is a virtue.
+2. Failure is a virtue.
 Sarah Garton Stanley: “Once you’ve failed to be male enough or punctual enough or whatever the criteria you’ve been proven to have failed against, then you can just exist.”

-2. Having acknowledged that, we can move on.
+3. Having acknowledged that, we can move on.

-4.2.
-This essay is also long.
+7. This essay is also long.

 ‘A 24-Decade History of Popular Music’ is a twenty-four-hour performance art concert in which Taylor Mac, along with scores of musicians and two dozen ‘Dandy Minions,’ performs the evolution of popular song in America from 1776 to 2016.

-5. At the top of the third hour, Taylor, having changed into the third outfit (there was a different Machine Dazzle ensemble for each hour/decade), appeared on a ledge in front of a curtain twenty feet in the air, extreme house left.
+9. At the top of the third hour, Taylor, having changed into the third outfit (there was a different Machine Dazzle ensemble for each hour/decade), appeared on a ledge in front of a curtain twenty feet in the air, extreme house left.
 The look: a bloom of wine corks on wires as a wig; lacy gloves; and a crocheted trash-dress covered in sex toys.
 This would be a decade of drinking songs.
-Taylor started to tell a story about a frat party judy had been invited to after performing at Dartmouth.
+Taylor started to tell a story about a frat party judy had been invited to once after a performance at Dartmouth.
 The party—in particular, its fetid basement—had reminded judy of a particular relic of gay history.
-“In New York in the 70s and 80s,” judy said, even though judy wasn’t there (though neither was I—no matter; it’s in the queer archive: “not simply a repository…a theory of cultural relevance, a construction of collective memory, and a complex record of queer activity”—Jack Halberstam), “there used to be a bar called the Mineshaft.”
+“In New York in the seventies and eighties,” judy said, even though judy wasn’t there (though neither was I—no matter, it’s in the queer archive: “not simply a repository…a theory of cultural relevance, a construction of collective memory, and a complex record of queer activity”—Jack Halberstam, “there used to be a bar called the Mineshaft.”
 Pause for effect.
 (The whoop you heard here, if you were in the room, was me.)
 “And in the men’s room of the Mineshaft,” judy told us, “they didn’t have urinals; they just had a naked man in a bathtub.”
 Pause for reaction.
 We reacted.
-Judy, chuckling: “Half of the room just said, ‘Yeah, sure, whatever, fine,’ and the other half said ‘No. Noooo…’” Nervous laughter.
+Judy, chuckling: “Half of the room just said, ‘Yeah, sure, whatever, fine,’ and the other half said, ‘No. Noooo…’” Nervous laughter.
 Then judy said: “They want you to think we’re all Ellen, but we queers are some kinky motherfuckers.”
 Loud cheers and dissembling, again especially from me.
 Then judy stepped down from the ledge, and the band played on, and the history of America continued, the Mineshaft and its men’s room and all.

-7. It was a radical faerie realness ritual sacrifice.
+11. It was a radical faerie realness ritual sacrifice.

-8. “Everything you’re feeling is appropriate!”
+12. “Everything you’re feeling is appropriate!”
 Taylor said over and over.

-11.1.
-“I love anonymous sex,” judy merrily chirped around 1976.
+18. “I love anonymous sex,” judy merrily chirped around 1976.
 Then judy sang “Heroes,” the David Bowie classic, as a disco number.
-Those who have gay sex in public (as Taylor has and presumably still does, especially at the Cock, one of New York City’s [rather paltry, but beggars can’t be choosers] twenty-first century answers to the Mineshaft) and talk about it are, judy suggested, heroes.
+Those who have gay sex in public (as Taylor has and presumably still does, especially at the Cock, one of New York City’s [rather paltry, but beggars can’t be choosers] twenty-first-century answers to the Mineshaft) and talk about it are, judy suggested, heroes.
 This is especially true for those vanguard queers who invented new ways of living (and fucking), for the first time relatively out of the shadows, for that all-too-brief decade of total sexual freedom.